‘Good Samaritan’ praised for actions in Indiana mall shooting - NewsBreak

 Police said the 22-year-old Dicken, of Seymour, Indiana, was near the cookie counter, close to the main walkways of the mall.
 A witness said after the shooting, he moved closer to the downed shooter.

-“There was a guy with his pistol held on the bathroom, and I believe that guy to have possibly been the guy, to have shot the shooter,” said Mike Wright, a witness to the shooter.Wife, husband among Indiana mall victims; gunman identified
+“There was a guy with his pistol held on the bathroom, and I believe that guy to have possibly been the guy, to have shot the shooter,” said Mike Wright, a witness to the shooter.Tanker truck flips, spills liquid on I-5 in Vancouver

 After the shooting, Greenwood Police Chief Jim Ison called Dicken “the real hero.”